isomerpages/govtech-stp/_travelling-to-singapore/visiting-singapore-for-air-sea-crew-and-pleasure-craft-owners.md

 	<li>Extension of stay of crew</li>
 </ul>

-Please visit the Maritime and Port of Authority of Singapore website for information on the <a href="">application of crew changes under various circumstances</a>, as well as the MPA’s latest circulars and notices </a> here.
+Please visit the Maritime and Port of Authority of Singapore website for information on the <a href="https://www.mpa.gov.sg/web/portal/home/port-of-singapore/operations/crew-change">application of crew changes under various circumstances</a>, as well as the MPA’s latest circulars and notices <a href="https://www.mpa.gov.sg/web/portal/home/maritime-singapore/what-maritime-singapore-offers/covid-19_for_maritime_community"> here</a>.